lthms/soap.coffee-lthms/site/posts/StronglySpecifiedFunctionsRefine.md

 write two definitions and to prove their equivalence.
 That is `forall args, predicate args <-> bool_function args = true`{.coq}.

-Another solution is to use the `sumbool`{.coq} type as middleman.
+Another solution is to use the `sumbool`{.coq} type as middlemen.
 The scheme is the following:

 - Defining `predicate : args → Prop`{.coq}